gauravmindaptix26/frontend-chat/src/chat/README.md

 Notes:
 - Do **not** generate tokens in the browser (it requires your Zego server secret).
-- Implement token generation on a backend (Node/Express, etc.) using Zego’s official token generation method.
+- Implement token generation on a backend (Node/Express, etc.) using Zego's official token generation method.